DataWraith/gitfilters/README.markdown

   You could, for example, track .[anki]-files using this filter-pair.

+* `filter_stripwhitespace_clean.rb`

+  This filter strips whitespace from the end of each line in a text file, and also adds a newline character at the end of the file unless there already is one.
+This makes the output of `git diff` look nicer.

 * `filter_pdf_clean.rb` / `filter_pdf_smudge.rb` (experimental)

-  These filters (un)compress PDF-files using `pdftk`, which may (or may not) help with the compression efficiency inside of git's pack-files.
-There seems to be some effect, but it's probably too small to justify the time spent compressing.
+  This filter-pair (un)compresses PDF-files using `pdftk`, which may (or may not) help with the compression efficiency inside of git's pack-files.
+  There seems to be some effect, but it's probably too small to justify the time spent (de)compressing.

+  This filter may also cause some trouble when merging, because `pdftk` changes random identifier-strings inside a pdf file every time it is processed...

 If you find any of these useful, feel free to use them however you want.